-This beaver-based prigritization strategy was adopted because of the inherent ecological resilience and productivity achievable only from self-sustaining nature based solutions: as opposed to relying on anthropogenic controls, or on actions that treat symptoms
+This besver-based prioritization strategy was adopted because of the inherent ecological resilience and productivity achievable only from self-sustaining naturebased solutions; as opposed to relying on anthropogenic controls, or on actions that treat symptoms rather than root causes.

-The strategy in 4 categories: BeaverHOODS helps a practitioner look at a riverscape "through a beaver's eyes" at the site's 1) hydrology, 2) vegetation, 3) morphology/topography and 4) cultural landscape.
+In 4 Categories.
+BeaverHOODS helps a practitioner look at a riverscape "through a beaver's eyes": at the site's 1) hydrology, 2) vegetation, 3) morphology/topography and 4) cultural landscape.

-Associated rules of thumb and guidance then help congeal these observations into a restoration design and set of expectations in an intentional and strategic
+Associated rules of thumb and guidance then help congeal these observations into a restoration design and set of expectations in an intentional and strategic way.